 - Looking for main dishes?
 Here are our favorite Vegetarian Thanksgiving Main Dishes.

 - Want more sides?
 We’ve got you covered.
-Here are our Top Thanksgiving Side Dishes.
+Here are our Top Thanksgiving Side Dishes or Best Thanksgiving Recipes.

 - Eat vegan?
 Here are lots of delicious Vegan Thanksgiving Recipes.